 There are many different state and local policies targeting climate action, but are they overlooking the critical connections between housing and climate change?
 The truth is that many current housing policies work to undermine our ability to reduce transportation emissions — the biggest source of climate pollution in California.
-Then there’s how housing policy plays into questions of environmental justice, equity, and affordability, not to mention the important issue of building electrification.

 Come learn about these connections, and how you can help support housing policy that moves us toward climate solutions and justice.

 - Chris Jones will discuss the GHG benefits of infill housing, based on his recent studies highlighted in the Coolclimate tool and this New York Times op-ed.

 - Bruce Nilles of the Rocky Mountain Institute will discuss the importance of building electrification and linkages with housing policy.
 See his op-ed in the New York Times.

 - Nina Rizzo manages GreenTRIP certification at TransForm and will discuss how multi-family housing can reduce traffic, parking, and GHG emissions while improving affordability and transportation options.